ChandanShankarM/ChandanShankarM/README.md

-I'm Chandan Shankar M and My Interested area are Networking,Support Engineering,Frontend and Artificial Intelligence.
+I'm Chandan Shankar M and My Interested areas are Networking,Support Engineering,Frontend and Artificial Intelligence.
 I have a Major degree in Electronics and Communication Engineering from PES University.
 I have a Minor Degree in Computer Science Engineering from PES University